sermon: Values and Conversion

 Now I may from time to time throughout this sermon use the words "values," "customs," "traditions," or something like that almost interchangeably.
-And I understand that technically they may not be exactly the same, and sometimes in some verses one particular word is used, but I think that you'll begin to see the connection between all of these as I go on.
+I understand that technically they may not be exactly the same, and sometimes in some verses one particular word is used, but I think that you will begin to see the connection between all of these as I go on.

 I want you to notice that the conduct, which springs from tradition, is aimless.
-It's very important to what Peter is explaining here.
+It is very important to what Peter is explaining here.
 The Bible views mankind as wandering all over the place and not really going anywhere except to the grave, because it is dead in sin.
 It is aimless.
-It doesn't have a focus on what is important to God's purpose.
+It does not have a focus on what is important to God's purpose.
 So a life's path, or its direction, must be changed and that change is what results in conversion.

-Mark 7:6-9 "He answered and said unto them, 'Well did Isaiah prophesy of you hypocrites.
-As it is written, "This people honors me with their lips, but their heart is far from me."
-And in vain they worship me, teaching for doctrines the commandments of men, for laying aside the commandment of God, you hold the tradition of men [remember I Peter 1:18; the tradition of men results in aimless wandering] like the washing of pitchers and cups, and many other such things you do.'
-And he said unto them, 'All too well you reject the commandment of God, that you may keep your tradition.'"
+Mark 7:6-9 "He answered and said to them, 'Well did Isaiah prophesy of you hypocrites., as it is written: 'This people honors Me with their lips, but their heart is far from Me.
+And in vain they worship Me, teaching for doctrines the commandments of men' For laying aside the commandment of God, you hold the tradition of men [remember I Peter 1:18; the tradition of men results in aimless wandering.]—the washing of pitchers and cups, and many other such things you do."
+He said to them, "All too well you reject the commandment of God, that you may keep your tradition."

-Now what these verses do is that they show the impact of human traditions, or the values, that we learned in our environment—family, home, club, religion, and on and on.
+What these verses do is that they show the impact of human traditions, or the values, that we learned in our environment—family, home, club, religion, and on and on.
 The impact—the effect—is that the commandments of God are set aside on the basis of these traditions.
-That is what He said—"You reject the commandment of God so that you may keep your own traditions."
+That is what He said, "You reject the commandment of God so that you may keep your own traditions."

 What is so sneaky here, is that without realizing it, we assign values to almost everything in life.
 In much of our life, this is a subconscious process.
 See?
 It is happening whether we are consciously making it happen or not.

 Sometimes the value we place on things has very serious consequences.
-I recall hearing or reading, I'm not sure which, of two homeless men.
+I recall hearing or reading, I am not sure which, of two homeless men.
 They fought to the death of one of them for possession of a cardboard refrigerator carton that they both felt that they needed.
-Now I know that you can't imagine yourself doing that.
+Now I know that you cannot imagine yourself doing that.
 But at that time, they placed a value on that carton that was such that they felt that they needed it, and were willing to die for a cardboard refrigerator carton.
-Now this also teaches us that we don't always place the same value on something, or a standard, or a concept either.
+This also teaches us that we do not always place the same value on something, or a standard, or a concept either.

 The heart is deceitful above all things and desperately wicked.
 It can justify murder and cannibalism given the right set of circumstances.
 If the circumstances are not that way, then the value shifts, and we feel that such a thing is creepy and beyond us and we would never do such a thing.
 I hope that we never would.

-But you understand what we're dealing with here, and why converting is so difficult.
-First of all, it [the heart] has already established values.
+But you understand what we are dealing with here, and why converting is so difficult.
+First of all, the heart has already established values.
 That heart loves those values.
 It is committed to those values, and it is going to resist changing those values.
 And even when we decide that we need to change those values, it is going to be very difficult because it is going to be raise its ugly head every so often and fight the change.
-That's why Paul wrote what he did in Romans the 7th chapter about finding himself doing what he didn't want to do, even though his mind tells him he shouldn't be doing those things.
+That is why Paul wrote what he did in Romans 7 about finding himself doing what he did not want to do, even though his mind tells him he should not be doing those things.
 And he said,

-Romans 7:24 Oh wretched man that I am, who shall deliver me from this body of death?
-I thank God through Jesus Christ our Lord...
+Romans 7:24 O wretched man that I am!
+Who will deliver me from this body of death?
+I thank God—through Jesus Christ our Lord! [that there is salvation.]

 Remember Matthew 15:19, "out of the heart comes evil thoughts?"